 - Draw your favorite place to be.

 Quick Draw: Use this drawing tool from Google as a fun way to interact with your client during virtual counseling.
 Share your screen to introduce the tool.
 You get 20 seconds to draw the prompt that is on the screen.
-Best for ages 8 and up.
+Best for ages eight and up.

 Color Your Own Mandala: Share your screen to teach your client how to color a virtual mandala.
 Click "color" and then choose a mandala to color with virtual ink.
 Introduce this site as a relaxation tool for your client.